Why I’m running for Mayor of DC

 Here are a few appalling facts about our city that prompted me to run for Mayor:

-The 17-Year Zip Code Penalty: In Ward 3, residents live to 88; in Ward 8, that number drops to 71.
+The 17-Year Zip Code Penalty: In Ward 3, residents live to 88; in Wards 7 and 8, that number drops to 71, a disparity driven by historic underinvestments in Wards 7 and 8.
 I believe your birth certificate shouldn’t come with an expiration date dictated by your neighborhood.

 The No-Grocery Zone: It shouldn't take three bus transfers or a $25 Uber ride just to find a fresh head of lettuce.
 While Northwest DC is overflowing with Whole Foods, Trader Joe’s, Safeways and Giants, 160,000 residents in Wards 7 and 8 have been left behind in a desolate "food desert”—they contain 80% of DC’s food deserts with just THREE full-service grocery stores serving 7 & 8 COMBINED.
 Ward 3 alone has 16!
 I’m running to ensure that "eating well" isn't a privilege reserved for the wealthy.